rule

 Text 16-17

-Passing with a couple of local brahmins three gates and guard stations, walked he between the houses of Acyuta's faithful followers, the Andakas and Vrishnis.
-One normally couldn't go there and so felt he as if he had attained the bliss of the Pure Spirit.
-He then entered one of the opulent sixteen thousand residences of the Lord His queens [*].
+Together with a couple of local brahmins the scholar passed three gates and guard stations, and walked between the houses of Acyuta's faithful followers, the Andhakas and Vrishnis.
+One normally could not go there and so he felt as if he had attained the bliss of the Pure Spirit.
+He next entered one of the opulent sixteen thousand residences of the Lord's queens [*].

 Text 18

-Acyuta sitting on His consort's bed, seeing him from a distance immediately rose and came forward to close him gladly in His arms.
+Acyuta, who sat on His consort's bed, saw him from a distance, immediately rose and came forward to close him gladly in His arms.

 Acyuta sitting on His consort's bed, seeing him from a distance immediately rose and came forward to close him gladly in His arms.
 (Vedabase)